 True Disciples Watch and Remember

-There was no doubt, when Jesus had disturbed the market in the temple He also unsettled the religious power-holders.
+There was no doubt, when Jesus had disturbed the market in the temple (John 2:13-17), He also unsettled the religious power-holders.
 They demanded to know His authority for doing so, and wanted Him to do a miracle.
 But Jesus never did miracles to satisfy people’s curiosity.
-Instead He told them a riddle: “Destroy this temple and I will rebuild it in three days”.
+Instead, He told them a riddle: “Destroy this temple and I will rebuild it in three days”.
 But it made no sense to them at all.

-Three years later, after He had risen from the dead, the disciples remembered the riddle and its meaning became obvious.
-The ‘temple’ was not the great stone structure in Jerusalem but His own body, which would die and receive new life three days later.
-We have no idea if any in the crowd remembered, but the one-line riddle was not intended for them; it was for the disciples.
 Even though the crowd said they were interested to know about Jesus’ authority, it was the disciples who needed to be convinced.
-Indeed much that Jesus did was primarily aimed at His disciples.
-His purpose in calling them to be with Him was so that they would understand who He was - God in the flesh, the Lamb of God who takes away the sins of the world.
-Then they could become leaders of the church; having the assurance they needed to face tough times and lead others through them, confident that Jesus really was the unique Son of God.
+Indeed, much that Jesus did was primarily aimed at His disciples.
+His purpose in calling them to be with Him was so that they would understand who He was - God in the flesh (John 1:14), the Lamb of God who takes away the sins of the world (John 1:29).
+Then they could become leaders of Christ’s church (Matthew 16:18) - knowing the truths by which to live and the truth to explain to others (1 Timothy 4:16) - having the assurance they needed to face tough times and lead others through them, confident that Jesus really was the unique Son of God (1 Peter 1:3-7), the promised Messiah (1 Peter 1:10-12).